-During our October Mastermind Webinar, Dave Brown—Senior Partner and Vice President of Recruiting at Southwestern Consulting—explored an important topic for salespeople everywhere: the power of storytelling.
+During a recent Mastermind, Dave Brown—Senior Partner and Vice President of Recruiting at Southwestern Consulting—explored an important topic for salespeople everywhere: the power of storytelling.
 Using names and stories can be your greatest advantage, or it can be a weakness.
 Learning the art of using stories can help you more quickly connect with others and, ultimately, influence buyers.
 Incorporating the following techniques will help hone your storytelling skills to engage more effectively with your prospects.

 If you’re building a story from the ground up, focus on its core elements: the main character, the challenge they faced, and how you helped them overcome it.
 Have writer’s block?
 Draft each of these elements separately.
 If you’re still struggling, start with a basic outline.
 You can come back later and fill in the details.